 Drugs, alcohol and mental health

 This section explains how using drugs and alcohol can affect your mental health.
 It also explains how you can get help to stop using drugs and alcohol.
-In this section, ‘drugs’ means recreational drugs, alcohol, or prescription drugs.
-When someone with a mental illness also uses drugs, doctors call this ‘dual diagnosis’ or ‘co-occurring diagnosis’.
+This information is for people affected by mental illness in England who are 18 or over.
+It’s also for their carers, friends and relatives and anyone interested in this subject.

 - There are many reasons why you might use drugs and alcohol.

 - Some people use them to try and deal with their symptoms of their mental illness.
 This is called 'self-medication'.

 - Drugs and alcohol can make the symptoms of your mental illness worse.